 Winter Uniform: From October half term to end of Spring Term

-White shirt, royal blue tie, royal blue V-necked sweatshirt, grey/black trousers, grey/black skirt, pinafore dress, sensible black flat shoes (not trainers).
+White shirt, royal blue tie, royal blue V-necked sweatshirt, grey/black trousers, grey/black skirt, pinafore dress, sensible black flat shoes (not boots or trainers).

 Summer Uniform: From beginning of Autumn Term to half term in October and then from the Summer Term